keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Generalaudience2.md

 # [Explore the data on your own!](https://nextstrain.org/community/jgenger/SARS-CoV-2-project/NextstrainAustriav20?branchLabel=clade&d=tree,map&f_country=Austria&m=div&p=full)

-* You can explore the data in more details by clicking on "**Explore the data yourself**" in the upper right corner.
+* You can explore the data in more detail by clicking on "**Explore the data yourself**" in the upper right corner.
 We recommend this function, as it allows you to
   * Click on a branch to magnify it, and click again for zooming out.
   * Filter for samples taken from different geographical locations by scrolling down and clicking on the name of the location under the map.

-* If you want to gain a deeper understanding on this topic, we recommend the following links
+* If you want to gain a deeper understanding of this topic, we recommend the following links
   * <a href="https://www.nytimes.com/interactive/2020/04/30/science/coronavirus-mutations.html" target="_ blank">How SARS-CoV-2 mutates and spreads</a>
   * <a href="https://nextstrain.org/narratives/trees-background" target="_ blank">How to read phylogenetic trees</a>